 The duplicates report command can easily identify whether a variable or set of variables is a unique identifier: if it is, there will be no duplicates.
 The ACS data has a variable called pernum (Person number in sample unit) is it a unique identifier?

-Clearly not: only one observation can be uniquely identified using pernum.
+Clearly not: only four observations can be uniquely identified using pernum.
 Running tab on an identifier wouldn’t normally be useful because there will be too many values, but the large number of duplicates suggests it might be fruitful here:

-Seeing the values, it’s clear what this variable is: the person’s identifier within their household.
+Seeing the values, we can guess what this variable is: the person’s identifier within their household.
 So pernum is not an unique identifier by itself, but it is part of a compound identifier that is.
 Try:

 duplicatesreport serial pernum